barebox/barebox/Documentation/user/networking.rst

 from the DHCP server.

-To make the network device settings persistent across reboots there is a nonvolatile variable (nvvar) for each of the varariables above.
+To make the network device settings persistent across reboots there is a nonvolatile variable (nvvar) for each of the variables above.
 The network device specific variables
 are:

 .. code-block:: sh